-All students in all grades participate in seminars on Mondays.
+All students in all grades participate in Northwood Seminar.
 These seminars include a rotating focus on student physical and mental wellness, academic mindsets and study skills, interpersonal and self-management skills.
-Depending on the grade and time of year, the seminars may also include college and career-facing preparations.
+Depending on the grade and time of year, the seminars may also include economics topics and college and career-facing preparations.
 The seminar is led by Northwood faculty as well as external professionals as appropriate.
 The seminar is designed to prepare students to engage fully with the Northwood curriculum and to have agency over their academic and personal lives.